mohitpai/journey-optimizer.en/help/using/reports/alerts.md

 You can also subscribe to alerts through [I/O Event notifications](https://experienceleague.adobe.com/docs/experience-platform/observability/alerts/subscribe.html){target="_blank"}.
 Alert rules are organized into different subscription packages.
 Event subscriptions corresponding to the specific Journey Optimizer alerts are detailed below.

 If an unexpected behavior occurs, an alert notification is sent to the subscribers.
-Based on the user preferences, alerts are sent by email, or directly within Journey Optimizer notification center, in the top right corner of the user interface.
+Based on the user preferences, alerts are sent by email, and/or directly within Journey Optimizer notification center, in the top right corner of the user interface.
+By default, only in-app alerting is enabled.
+To enable email alerting, refer to [Adobe Experience Platform documentation](https://experienceleague.adobe.com/docs/experience-platform/observability/alerts/ui.html#enable-email-alerts){target="_blank"}.

 When an alert is resolved, subscribers receive a "Resolved" notification.